Harwood Heights, Illinois

 Harwood Heights is a village in Cook County, Illinois, United States.
 The population was 9,065 at the 2020 census.
-Harwood Heights and its neighbor Norridge form an enclave surrounded by the city of Chicago.
+Harwood Heights and neighboring Norridge form an enclave surrounded by the city of Chicago.

 Geography

 According to the 2010 census, Harwood Heights has a total area of 0.82 sqmi, all land.

 Harwood Heights and Norridge are surrounded by Chicago.